tsar-workshop/tsar-workshop.github.io/content/shared-task/shared-task.md

 ### Announcements

+- 15 August 2025: Test data will now be released on August 22nd.
 - 20 July 2025: Trial data and evaluation scripts have been sent to registered participants.
 If you have not recieved them, please contact the organisers.
 - 17 July 2025: Trial data and evaluation scripts will now be released on July 18th.
 - 07 July 2025: Shared task announced